Edmundas Vaitekūnas: Biography

 On 13 September 2018, the Seimas unanimously accepted Vaitekūnas' resignation as the chairman of the Lithuanian Radio and Television Commission.
 He resigned on 17 September, citing to the commission that he did have fluency in foreign languages, and has been temporarily replaced by his deputy chairman, Martas Martisius,.

 12 December 2018, the LRTK had passed a resolution, and had decided to apply to the Seimas for the revocation of Vaitekūnas from the members of the commission, while not informing the decision to the public.

 A spokeswoman for the head of the parliament, Karolina Frolovienė said on Monday, "the Secretariat of the Speaker of the Seimas has received this letter from the commission last week and forwarded it to the Seimas Culture Committee for review."

 Vaitekūnas himself had informed BNS on Sunday that he had decided to resign from the LRTK on 4 January, as his colleagues' connections with broadcasters may give rise to doubts as to whether the LRTK's decisions are lawful.
 He resigned on 6 January.

 On 18 February 2019, Vaitekūnas had intended to run for the Vilnius City Municipal Council with the Labor Party.

 Personal life

 He is married to Rita Vaitekūnienė, who is a prosecutor of the 1st Division of Extremely Serious Crimes of the Vilnius Regional Prosecutor's Office.
 They have three children: a son Erikas, who is a businessman, and two daughters, Monika, and Ema.
 Monika works as a manager, while Ema is a schoolgirl.

 He makes music, and is the conductor of Šiauliai Big Band Orchestra).
 He love art, (organized several exhibitions of paintings), and motorsport (multiple participant and winner of the Lithuanian Rally Championship).
-He speaks Russian and English, although it was revealed he lacked the fluency of those languages that prevented him on going to important events which lead to his resignation.
+He speaks Russian and English, although it was revealed he lacked the fluency of those languages that prevented him going to important events which led to his resignation.